wultra/powerauth-crypto/docs/Dynamic-Factor-Keys.md

    ```
 1. Client encrypts `SharedSecretRequest` payload with E2EE, activation scope, `sh1="/pa/password/change"`

-1. Client sends encrypted Request to `/pa/v4/password/change`.
+1. Client sends the encrypted request to `/pa/v4/password/change`.
 The request is authenticated with PowerAuth V4 authentication code, with `passwordOld`

 1. Server verifies authentication code, if valid, then decrypts the payload and then:
    ```java